mrcrypt570/cpxstego/README.md

 NO .tif with alpha channel.

-records the length of the message in the color data of the first pixel, so if you don't want to leave a clue with some strange color in the first pixel, encode your message in an image whose first pixel is close to the value this script will set.
+records the length of the message in the color data of the first pixel,</br>
+so if you don't want to leave a clue with some strange color in the first pixel, encode your message in an image whose first pixel is close to the value this script will set.